niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 ### 2.5.1 `metadata.json`

-The file `metadata.json` (available at `http://oracc.org/[PROJECT]/metadata.json`) provides information about composite texts (which witnesses belong to which composite text) and about formats: `atf` (in transliteration), `lem` (files with lemmatization) and `tr-en` (files with English translation).
+The file `metadata.json` provides information about composite texts (which witnesses belong to which composite text) and about formats: `atf` (available in transliteration), `lem` (files with lemmatization) and `tr-en` (files with English translation).
 In projects that work with other translation languages one may find `tr-de` (for German), `tr-hun`(for Hungarian), etc. This may be useful, for instance, if you intent to parse all the files of a project that have lemmatization, but ignore those that do not.
 One may pull out the list `formats["lem"]` to get all the relevant text IDs.

 ### 2.5.2 Indexes and Glossary

 The Index and Glossary JSON files reproduce the indexes used by the [ORACC Search](http://oracc.org/doc/search/searchingcorpora/index.html) and the project glossaries in JSON format.
 Indexes and glossaries may be used, among other things, to create searches beyond the scope of a line (for instance: search for `lugal` and `dalla` in the same text), a feature that is not currently available in standard [ORACC](http://oracc.org) search.
 The Index and Glossary data allow one to build URLs that point directly to a [text](http://oracc.org/dcclt/Q000039), a [line](http://oracc.org/dcclt/Q000039.399), a [word](http://oracc.org/dcclt/Q000039.399.1), or even a [pair of words](http://oracc.org/blms/P274260.10.2,P274260.10.1203003) (here a Sumerian/Akkadian equivalence in an interlinear bilingual).

+# TODO

+the above references to line, word, and pair of words do not seem to work currently.